Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Introduction

-The models of interest in this work are discrete-time CPTP dynamics, paired with an output equation, which in analogy with the classical case we call Quantum Hidden-Markov (QHM) models, as defined in Section \ref{sec:model}.
-As outputs of interest we consider linear functions of the state: these allow us to cover single-time (unconditional) probability of given events, expectations of observables of interest, as well as reduced/marginal states.
-In particular, quantum walks can be seen as quantum CPTP dynamics, for which the output of interest is the probability distribution of a given observable \cite{venegas2012quantum, magniez2007search}.
-In this paper, where substantial work is devoted to building the foundation for a systematic model-reduction framework, we do not also include the evolution of states conditioned on previous measurements, i.e. quantum trajectories and quantum filters \cite{bouten2007introduction, benoist2023limit, Schonhuth2011}.
-Nonetheless, the results can be extended to this scenario adapting the approach of \cite{tac2023, ito1992identifiability} from classical Markov processes to non-commutative ones.
-The quantum framework introduces some interesting peculiarities, and the details will be presented elsewhere \cite{forthcoming-trajectories}.
-The seemingly simpler problem of reproducing the single-time probabilities is already challenging on its own, and has some key applications of interest, including the analysis, reduction and simulation of quantum walks and quantum algorithms.
+The models of interest in this work are discrete-time, time-invariant CPTP dynamics, paired with an output equation, which we call quantum discrete-time semigroup with output (QSO) models, as defined in Sec. \ref{sec:model}.
+As outputs of interest we consider linear functions of the state: these allow us to cover single-time (unconditional) probability of given events, expectations of observables of interest, correlation functions, as well as reduced/marginal states.
+In particular, quantum walks and related algorithms can be recast as iterations of quantum CPTP dynamics, for which the output of interest is the probability distribution of a given observable \cite{venegas2012quantum, magniez2007search}.
+In this paper, where substantial work is devoted to building the foundation for a systematic model-reduction framework, we do not explicitly include the evolution of states conditioned on previous measurements, i.e. quantum trajectories and quantum filters \cite{bouten2007introduction, benoist2023limit, monras2010hidden, Schonhuth2011}.
+The seemingly simpler problem of reproducing the single-time probabilities treated here is already challenging on its own, and has key applications of interest, including the analysis, reduction and simulation of quantum walks and quantum algorithms.
 In fact, this work has been partially motivated by the results of \cite{apers2018simulation, apers2021characterizing}, where the simulatability of quantum walks with classical resources has been used to successfully replicate their mixing speedup and understanding its origin.
+The results we develop in this work can be extended to this scenario adapting the approach of \cite{tac2023, ito1992identifiability} from classical Markov processes to non-commutative ones, as we detail in \cite{letters}, covering the class quantum hidden Markov models as introduced in \cite{monras2010hidden}.
+With respect to classical hidden Markov models, the quantum framework introduces some interesting peculiarities, showing that the minimal model for conditional dynamics could be either larger or smaller than the unconditional one derived here \cite{letters}.
+Other extensions of the methods of this paper to continuous-time dynamics, with or without measurements, are discussed in the follow-up works \cite{grigoletto2025exactmodelreductioncontinuoustime, grigoletto2025quantummodelreductioncontinuoustime}.